Florida Brigade of the Army of Tennessee: Service History

 Following Missionary Ridge, the brigade rested, refitted, and built cabins to endure the winter of 1863 in Dalton, Georgia.
-At the start of their next campaign, the Atlanta Campaign, the brigade was bolstered to over 1,200 men in part due to Lieutenant Colonel Sample's efforts.
+At the start of their next campaign, the Atlanta Campaign, the brigade was bolstered to over 1,200 men.
 It was during the battle at Resaca in May 1864 that General Finley was struck twice by artillery fire and ordered to the rear to convalesce, despite being "extremely loath to leave his gallant brigade in such a crisis."
 Colonel Robert Bullock took command of the unit until Finley's return in August.

 The Brigade's otherwise positive reputation was marred by two defeats in December 1864, first at Murfreesboro when they were routed and then again they "all but fell apart" after the Union assault on Shy's Hill during the Battle of Nashville.

 In March 1865, the Brigade saw its final battle at Bentonville.

 On April 9, 1865, the same day that General Lee surrendered at Appomattox, General Johnston reorganized his army and consolidated all Florida units into a single reorganized Florida 1st Infantry Regiment.
 When it came time for this unit to surrender, only around 400 men from what was once the Florida Brigade took the Oath of Allegiance on May 1, 1865.